TurbineJesse/CFA835_Arduino/README.md

 # Arduino Library For Crystalfontz's CFA835 LCD Display

-I will document my extension of Crystalfontz's original code sample to offer a more complete "library" of functions to utilize the majority of the CFA835's features with Arduino.
+This Arduino library is built upon a set of 'core' functions originally written by Crystalfontz.
+I've greatly extended the number of available functions and compiled it all into an easy-to-use library, including a couple example scripts.

 The following are the functions available in the library.
-The (*) symbol designates the functions written by CrystalFontz.
+The (*) symbol designates the functions written by Crystalfontz.
 The rest I have added.

 CFA835_Arduino Library Functions: